-Basic net income (loss) per share is computed by dividing net income (loss) applicable to common stockholders by the weighted average number of common shares outstanding during the year.
+We compute net income (loss) per share of Class A and Class B common stock in accordance with SFAS No. 128, Earnings per Share ("SFAS 128") using the two class method.
+Under the provisions of SFAS 128, basic net income (loss) per share is computed by dividing net income (loss) applicable to common stockholders by the weighted average number of common shares outstanding during the year.
 Diluted net income (loss) per share is computed by dividing net income (loss) applicable to common stockholders by the weighted average number of common and dilutive common equivalent shares outstanding during the period.
-Dilutive net income (loss) per share excludes convertible stock dividends and discount on redemption of preferred stock and includes shares that the preferred stock is convertible into if the result is dilutive.
+The computation of the diluted net income (loss) per share of Class B common stock assumes the conversion of Class A common stock to Class B common stock, while the diluted net income (loss) per share of Class A common stock does not assume the conversion of those shares.